 It was once common practice to ask customers to register before moving into checkout, but regularly some form of guest checkout is now offered by the majority of ecommerce sites.

-Amazon is one of the exceptions here, just because it can, but it’s rare to see a major online retailer which forces registration.
+Amazon is one of the exceptions here, just because it can, but it’s rare to see a major online retailer that forces registration.

 This is because it’s viewed as a barrier to conversion, a point at which customers may decide it’s too much hassle to go ahead and complete the purchase.

 The main argument against guest checkout from a retailer’s perspective is that it discourages people from creating accounts.

 It allows them to build an email list for future marketing purposes, while customers who have registered can have address and payment details saved for future transactions.
 This should make it easier for retailers to drive repeat business from customers.

 However, the arguments tend to lean towards guest checkout as the best way to reduce abandonment at this stage.

 While the option is the same; entering checkout without having to register first, there are a variety of approaches to guest checkout from retailers.